 M2M Service Provider: A company that provides M2M service including entities like gateway, platform and enables the communication between them.
 The M2M Service Provider also exposes APIs for the development of all kinds of applications.
 The gateway provided by the Service Provider can be used to connect to different devices such as sensors, controllers.

-Control Centre: The manage center of the building, all data collected by the sensor is reported to the Control Centre and all commands are sent from the Control Centre.
+Control Centre: The manage centre of the building, all data collected by the sensor is reported to the Control Centre and all commands are sent from the Control Centre.
 The Control Centre is in charge of the controlling of the equipment deployed around the building.

 Smart Building Service Provider: A company that provides smart building services.
 A Smart Building Service Provider is a professional in the area.
 It is in charge of install the device all around the building, set up the Control Centre and provide the application that is used to manage the Control Centre and necessary training to workers in the Control Centre on how to manage the system.
 The Smart Building Service Provider has a business contract with the M2M Service Provider in utilizing the communication, gateway, M2M platform and APIs provided by the M2M Service Provider.